Industrial Planning, Audits and Permits for Companies in Germany

 Frequently Asked Questions

-Does INOPCO support building permit applications for industrial and commercial projects?
+Does INOPCO support building permit applications and approval planning for industrial projects?

 Yes.
-INOPCO supports the preparation, planning and coordination of building permit applications for industrial and commercial new-build, conversion and expansion projects in Germany.
-This includes the assessment of technical requirements, approval feasibility, planning documentation and coordination with authorities, specialist planners and project stakeholders.
+INOPCO supports the preparation, planning and compilation of building permit applications for commercial and industrial new-build, conversion and expansion projects.
+This includes design documentation, technical coordination, approval capability, document coordination and communication with authorities and project stakeholders.
+Examples include the BImSchG-relevant new construction of a production facility and the building permit and building design for a biorefinery.

-A BImSchG approval procedure may be required when a facility is subject to German immission control legislation due to its type, size or potential impact on people, the environment or neighbouring areas.
+A BImSchG procedure can become relevant when facilities require approval under German immission control law due to their type, size or potential impact on people, the environment or neighbouring areas.
 This often applies to industrial, chemical, pharmaceutical, energy-intensive or process engineering facilities.
-INOPCO supports the technical preparation, permit planning, documentation coordination and communication with the responsible authorities.
+INOPCO supports technical preparation, approval planning, document coordination and coordination with the responsible authorities.
+A relevant reference is the new construction of a BImSchG-relevant production facility.

-What role does structural design play in industrial projects?
+What role does structural engineering play in conversions and expansions of existing industrial facilities?

 Which industries does INOPCO work for?

-INOPCO primarily works for industrial and commercial companies, operators of regulated facilities and companies in the chemical, pharmaceutical, process, sugar, ethanol and energy-intensive production sectors.
-A particular focus is on projects in Central Germany as well as on companies planning to establish, expand or optimise sites in Germany.
+INOPCO primarily works for industrial and commercial companies, operators of approval-relevant facilities and companies in the chemical, pharmaceutical, process, sugar, ethanol and energy-intensive production sectors.
+A particular focus is on projects in Central Germany as well as companies establishing, expanding or optimising sites in Germany.
+An overview is available on the projects and references page.

-Does INOPCO support companies establishing operations in Germany?
+Does INOPCO support companies with site establishment, expansion or optimisation in Germany?

 Yes.
-INOPCO supports companies planning, expanding or permitting production, commercial or industrial sites in Germany.
-Services include technical feasibility assessments, site and utilisation concepts, building permit applications, permit planning, BImSchG-related requirements, structural design as well as operational and process planning.
+INOPCO supports companies planning, expanding or approving production, commercial or industrial sites in Germany.
+This includes technical feasibility assessments, site and usage concepts, building permit applications, approval planning, BImSchG-relevant issues, structural engineering, operational planning, logistics concepts and energy performance verifications.
+Examples include the biorefinery in Saxony-Anhalt, the BImSchG-relevant new construction of a production facility and the logistics concept for a chemical industry site.